 In the 2011-2012 school year, Trevista was designated a turnaround school which meant that the school was put on an accountability clock with the state and needed to act quickly to improve.
 During the spring 2012, a new principal was selected and going into the 2012-2013 school year, an almost completely new staff began the turnaround journey together.

-During the 2012-2015 school years, Trevista made significant changes and improvements as measured by the school performance framework (the statistical categories that all schools in Colorado are measured by) including: enrollment, attendance, academic growth, academic status, student perception, parent satisfaction, and a reduction in disciplinary incidents.
-Trevista also celebrated being a high growth school, an honor that only 40 of nearly 200 schools earn.
-With the high growth status, Trevista also lays claim to being the highest growth elementary and middle school, respectively, in the region.
-Trevista’s middle school also brought home a lot of hardware in sports including division championships in boys’ basketball and girls’ volleyball.
+During the 2012-2015 school years, Trevista made significant changes and improvements as measured by the school performance framework.
+During this time, Trevista also celebrated being a high growth school, an honor that only 40 of nearly 200 schools earn.
+With the high growth status, Trevista was the highest growth elementary and middle school, respectively, in the northwest.
+Trevista’s middle school also brought home a lot of hardware in sports including division championships for boys’ basketball and girls’ volleyball.

 In the winter 2014-15, the DPS school board voted to close the Trevista middle school program at the recommendation of the leadership team due to declining enrollment.
 The TNLI zone program had been moved to another nearby middle school which impacted enrollment which was already small and declining.

-In 2016, Trevista earned green status on the School Performance Framework (SPF)!
-This news has excited the Trevista community because we have gone from “Red” (the lowest rating) to the second highest rating, “Green.”
-The Trevista community celebrates this victory but has set its eye on “Destination Blue.”
+In the fall of 2015, Trevista opened its doors as an elementary school and underwent a re-branding process.
+After the first year as an elementary school, Trevista earned green status on the School Performance Framework (SPF)!
+This news has excited the Trevista community because we have gone from “Red” (the lowest rating) to the second highest rating, “Green” and we are officially off of the state accountability clock.
+In fall 2017, we received another green rating and while the Trevista community celebrates this victory, it has set its eye on “Destination Blue.”